eclipse-sumo/sumo/docs/web/docs/Netedit/editModesCommon.md

 By default, clicking on an edge will inspect the edge object.
 To inspect individiual lanes of an edge either

 - shift-click on the lane
-- deactive the "click selects edges" toggle button in the top bar (Alt+4)
+- deactive the "click selects edges" toggle button in the top bar (shorcut Alt+4) and then left-click on lanes
+- inspect an edge an then right-click a lane in the hierarchy view and select 'inspect'

+## Inspecting Connections

+After opening the network, junctions must be recomputed at least once (F5).
+Computation happens automatically when switching to connection mode or traffic light mode.
+After network computation, either of the following can be used to inspect and edit connection attributes while in inspect mode:

+- activate 'show connections' toggle button in the button bar (shortcut Alt + 5) and the left-click on a connection
+- inspect an edge and then right-click a connection in the hierarchy view (lane->outgoing->connections) and select 'inspect'

 ## Inspecting Selections